DHRI-Curriculum/intro-python-workshop/sections/08-input.md

 ## Challenge

-1\.
 How much of the code above do you understand?
-Even if you do kind of understand it, do you "grok" it—that is, *really* understand it?
+Even if you do kind of understand it, do you *really* understand it?

 Open up your REPL (type `python` at the `$` prompt).
 Play around with `input()` a bit until you understand it's behavior really well.
 Write a two-line program in the REPL or in a script that takes some input and echoes it back to the user.

 Alternatively, mess around with `while`.
 Try using things other than `True` and see if the code in the loop runs.
 If you can, write a while loop that prints out the numbers from 1 to 10 and stops.

-2\. (optional) Read a little about the weird word [grok](grok.md).

 [<<< Previous](07-conditionals.md) | [Next >>>](09-google.md)